Caution

 - Active late spring-summer, mild winter days.

-* Disturbance of duff / mulch, and stem barrier may be helpful.
+- Disturbance of duff / mulch, and stem barriers may be helpful.

 Cranberry Rootworm